premium-minds/billy/README.md

 #Billy
-Billy is an opensource invoicing engine.

-##Project Goals
+Billy is Java invoicing engine.
+Its goal is to provide applications with the creation, management and persistence of invoices and at the same time it provides a mechanism to export them to different formats.

 ##Getting Started